skip to main content

 CSU General Education Placement Estimator

-California Proficiency Program - the HiSET exam
+California Proficiency Program / HiSET exam

 The HiSET Proficiency provides students with the opportunity to take the HiSET language arts and mathematics subtests, which assess their proficiency in the standards taught up to the 12th grade level.
 Upon successfully passing each of the three subtests, eligible students will be awarded a California Certificate of Proficiency, which holds the same legal equivalent as a California-issued high school diploma (hiset.org)

-Participants: Students who are at least 16 or older, OR enrolled in 10th grade for one year, OR will complete one year of enrollment in grade 10 at the end of the semester during which the CHSPE regular administration (spring or fall) will be conducted.
+Participants: Students who are at least 16 or older, OR enrolled in 10th grade for one year, OR will complete one year of enrollment in grade 10 at the end of the semester during which the regular administration (spring or fall) will be conducted.

 Testing Window: Please refer to the HiSET Website for testing dates and updates